 - a.
-What is the firm's cost of equity and weighted average cost of capital at this time? - b.
-According to the "pure" MM with-tax model, what is the optimal level of debt? - c.
-What is the optimal capital structure when financial distress costs are included? - Plot the value of the firm, with and without distress costs, as a function of the level of debt.
+What is the firm's cost of equity and WACC at this time? - b.
+According to the MM model with corporate taxes, what is the optimal level of debt? - c.
+What is the optimal capital structure when the costs of financial distress are included? - d.
+Plot the value of the firm, with and without distress costs, as a function of the level of debt.

+Problems

-Problems Answers Appear in Appendix B
+Answers Appear in Appendix B

-Easy Problems 1-3
+EASY PROBLEMS 1-3